some notes from Coyote

 if you want to stay local

 See if your area has a Diversity Center or any kind of pride meetups and shoot them a message asking what you can do to help out!
 Mutual aid groups are also a great place to start.
-You don't need any specialized skills to help your local community - just a willingness to show up can make all the difference!
+You don't need any specialized skills to help your local community.
+Just a willingness to show up can make all the difference!

 "i'm bedridden/disabled/have low spoons."

 Emails are going to be the way to go.
 Keep an eye on the anti-trans bills in your state via this website.
-(I check it once a week so that I don't stress myself out by checking when there's nothing new!)
+(I check it once a week so that I don't stress myself out by looking when there's nothing new!)
 When you see one, check which committee has it: if one of your reps is on that committee, call or email them saying you'd like for them to oppose that specific bill.
 You can do this as often or as little as you need!

 "no, really, i don't even have spoons for an email."